-Councillor Greene, however, considered that the Secretary of State should be allowed to decide on this matter and he moved the recommendation.
+Councillor Greene, however, considered that the Secretary of State should decide on this matter and so moved the recommendation.
 Councillor Reynolds seconded and it was put to the Committee and -

 RESOLVED: (by 6 votes to 3, with 1 abstention) to submit the 2015 Order for the diversion of Rollright Fp 7 to The Secretary of State for Environment, Food and Rural Affairs for determination.